ClerckMaxwell/MY_CPU/README.md

 This project implements a custom 16-bit Central Processing Unit (CPU) entirely described in VHDL, intended for FPGA implementation (using Vivado).

-The entire architecture was developed autonomously from scratch, starting from the VHDL description of the fundamental logic components, such as Full Adders, Ripple Carry stages, and complete Adder circuits.
+The entire architecture was developed **autonomously** from scratch, starting from the VHDL description of the fundamental logic components, such as Full Adders, Ripple Carry stages, and complete Adder circuits.

 The CPU utilizes a Finite State Machine (FSM) to control the Fetch-Execute cycle, allowing instructions to be executed over multiple clock cycles.
-Furthermore, I defined a custom Instruction Set and created its corresponding Opcode, which is complete with conditional instructions and jumps, enabling the implementation of complex control logic.
+Furthermore, I defined a **custom Instruction Set** and created its corresponding Opcode, which is **complete** with **conditional instructions** and **jumps**, enabling the implementation of complex control logic.
 This ensures full mastery over every aspect of the unit's functionality.

 ---